rust-lang/book/nostarch/chapter08.md

 Listing 8-17: Adding one character to a `String` value using `push`

-As a result of this code, `s` will contain `lol`.
+As a result, `s` will contain `lol`.

 #### Concatenation with the `+` Operator or the `format!` Macro

 Often, you’ll want to combine two existing strings.
-One way is to use the `+` operator, as shown in Listing 8-18.
+One way to do so is to use the `+` operator, as shown in Listing 8-18.

 ```